 - It’s important to keep in mind that human microbiome analysis is an emerging field; new discoveries are made almost every week about how the different microorganisms in our body interact with us and with each other.
 As more information is gained, consensus about what different microbes are doing can change.

-Most other microbiome profiling services use 16S rRNA gene sequencing – a method that only sequences a small portion of a single gene to identify known bacterial groups and leaves out the rest of your microbiome.
-Results are often biased and not reproducible between different labs.
-Functional information, that is, what your gut bacteria do, is limited to known bacteria, which misses a large portion of your microbiome.
+Most other microbiome profiling companies use 16S rRNA gene sequencing.
+This method only sequences a small portion of a single gene to identify known bacterial groups and leaves out the rest of your microbiome.
+The results are often biased and not reproducible between different labs.
+Functional information, including what your various gut bacteria do, is limited to known bacteria, which misses a large portion of your overall microbiome.

 Microba uses full metagenomics (also called shotgun metagenomics), the most reproducible, least biased and comprehensive DNA sequencing method to provide you with a high-resolution picture of your gut microbiome.
-Metagenomics is a powerful tool where all the genes from the microorganisms in your sample are sequenced, allowing you to see not just bacteria, but also fungi, protists, archaea, and viruses.
-This method also identifies microorganisms at the species or even strain level and reveals what your microbes are capable of doing.
+Metagenomics is a powerful tool where all the genes from the microorganisms in your sample are sequenced, allowing you to see not just bacteria, but also fungi, protists, and archaea.
+This method can also identify microorganisms at the species or even strain level and reveals what your microbes are capable of.

 The Microba Insight™ Report will show you the potential of your gut microbiome (the bacteria and other microorganisms that live in your gut) to break down fibre and protein and to produce various substances linked to health.
 It will not explain how your digestive system is functioning or go into explanation about how your body works or anatomy.
 You may gain insights into what functions your gut microbiome is performing or under performing, but if you require more information about how your digestive system is functioning, see your health care practitioner.

 Generally, we will only use or disclose personal information about you for the purposes for which it was collected (as set out above).
 We may disclose personal information about you to: